-Ecommerce Product Page SEO: 20 Dos & Don'ts
+SEO For Ecommerce Product Pages: 20 Do's & Don’ts

 3. Don’t Use Automated Optimization

-Dynamically populated product pages with the name of the product as the title tag, followed by brand and nothing else, is not a best practice.
+Dynamically populated product pages with the product’s name as the title tag, followed by brand and nothing else, is not a best practice.

+Also, using automated descriptions and changing just a few variables could negatively impact your CTR.

-Instead, including important information in the titles, you cannot automate can help your site rank for targeted keywords.
+Instead, include important information in the titles that you cannot automate.
+This can help your site rank for targeted keywords.

 All titles and meta descriptions should be unique.

-Sometimes products go out of stock, especially in a COVID world.
+Sometimes products go out of stock, especially when supply chains are stressed.

-But should a product be temporarily unavailable, you should still keep the URL live – especially if the page has rankings and traffic.
+But if the product is temporarily unavailable, you should keep the URL live, especially if the page has rankings and traffic.

-As with seasonal pages, this can seem counterintuitive to some site owners.
+As with seasonal pages, this can seem counterintuitive.

-However, a more profitable strategy is to keep these pages live and provide links to other, relevant products until the item is back in stock.
+In fact, a more profitable strategy is to keep these pages live and provide links to other relevant products until the item is back in stock.

-5. Don’t Use the Wrong Type of Structured Data – Or None At All
+5. Don’t Use The Wrong Type Of Structured Data – Or None At All

-Structured data can help your site rank in the rich results and get more traffic and sales.
+Structured data (i.e., reviews and product data) can help your site rank in the rich results and drive more traffic and sales.
+Having product data can help your site rank for rich snippets.

-A lot of brands do not implement structured data, i.e., reviews and product data.
+Many brands use the wrong type of structured data or do not implement any structured data.
+Both hurt your site rank.

-6. Don’t Use Weak Calls to Action – or Forget Them Entirely
+6. Don’t Use Weak Calls To Action – Or Omit Them Entirely

-Oftentimes many brands do not have strong calls to action (CTA), but clean and easy CTAs are a must-have for any site.
+Oftentimes, many brands do not have strong calls to action (CTA), but clean and easy CTAs are a must-have for any site.

-As mentioned before, the main job of your product page is to drive revenue and sales.
+Remember that the main job of your product page is to drive revenue and sales.

-If it takes users too long to find how to purchase your products, they will instead visit your competitors’ sites – especially if your site takes over 3 seconds to load.
+If it takes users too long to find how to purchase your products, they will instead visit your competitors’ sites.
+Make it easy and convincing for them to buy from you.

-7. Don’t Optimize for Low-Volume Keywords
+7. Don’t Optimize For CEO Keywords And Keywords With No Volume

-I just love it when a CEO asks an SEO, “Why are we not ranking for XYZ keyword?” and the answer is XYZ has no search volume.
+Often, when a CEO asks an SEO specialist, “Why are we not ranking for XYZ keyword?”
+The answer is that XYZ has no search volume.

-Think like a customer, do your research, and use data to make decisions about which keywords to use.
+Think like a customer, do your research, and use data to inform your decisions about which keywords to use.

-For example, if I’m optimizing for “LOL Surprise Baby Dolls in stock”, it won’t be worth it because users are not really searching for this term and once I do rank for it, I won’t get many sales because of the low volume.
+For example, if I’m optimizing for “lego spice girls back in stock,” it won’t be worth it because users are not really searching for this term.

+Once I rank for it, I won’t get many sales because of the low volume.

-8. Don’t Miss Opportunities for Internal Linking & Backlinks
+8. Don’t Miss Opportunities For Internal Linking And Backlinks

 Links still matter for ecommerce.

-Oftentimes brands build links to their homepages and category pages but forget about product pages.
+Often, brands build links to their homepages and category pages but forget about product pages.

-But these pages can rank – especially for longtail keywords that have high purchase intent and can dramatically increase revenue and sales.
+But these pages can rank, especially for long-tail keywords that have high purchase intent and can dramatically increase revenue and sales.

-That’s why you should always support product pages with efforts like internal links and even paid social to improve visibility and performance.
+That’s why you should always support product pages with internal links and even paid social to improve visibility and performance.

-9. Don’t Set the Wrong Price
+9. Don’t Charge The Wrong Price

-With prices going up on products high in demand, not having the right pricing strategy can cause consumers not to buy your products.
+Not having the right pricing strategy can cause consumers not to buy your products and possibly not to trust your brand.

+This is especially true when prices spike on products high in demand, as we experienced during the baby food shortage.

-We all know the laws of supply and demand, but paying $100 for Lysol is ridiculous – and can even get sellers in trouble with the law.
+We all know the laws of supply and demand, but paying 20% more for baby formula is crazy.
+Luckily, states are cracking down on price gouging.

 10. Don’t Forget Mobile Optimization

-We live in a world where consumers use their mobile devices to find products online.

-In fact, over 82% of online shoppers in the U.S. shop via mobile devices – and 35% are mobile-only shoppers.
+To appreciate just how important it is to optimize for mobile shopping, consider that more than 60% of online shoppers in the U.S. shop via mobile devices.
+And more than one-third are mobile-only shoppers.

 Not having a mobile-friendly product page can cause users to not even consider buying products from your site.